History of Dolly Parton in Timeline

 In 2023, Dolly Parton was ranked at No. 27 on Rolling Stone's list of the 200 Greatest Singers of All Time.

-In June 2024, Dolly Parton announced an autobiographical musical about her life and career initially titled Hello, I'm Dolly, with a goal of opening on Broadway in 2026.
+In June 2024, Dolly Parton announced an autobiographical musical about her life and career initially titled Hello, I'm Dolly, with plans to open on Broadway in 2026.

-In the aftermath of Hurricane Helene in 2024, Dolly Parton announced a donation of $2 million to relief efforts, with $1 million coming from her personally and another $1 million through her various businesses and the Dollywood Foundation.
+In the aftermath of 2024's Hurricane Helene, Dolly Parton announced a donation of $2 million to relief efforts, $1 million personally and another $1 million through her various businesses and the Dollywood Foundation.

 February 14, 2025: Featured on Sabrina Carpenter's "Please Please Please"